premchander-revature/interviewquestions/java-questions/05-ExceptionHandling.md

 <blockquote>
- There are 2 types of exceptions a)Checked Exception(java.lang.Exception) -> This exception forces the progarmmer to handle it at the compile time itself, until the programmer handles it, compiler wont allow to run. some of Checked exceptions are FileNotFoundException, ClassNotFoundException,MethodNotFoundException, SQLException and more. b)Unchecked Exceptions(java.lang.RuntimeException) -> These exceptions are part of java.lang.RunTimeException which occurs at a run time, it is upto programmer whether he wants to handle this or not, if he doesnt handle it, it will lead to abnormal termination. few unchecked exceptionsare:ArithmeticException,NullPointerException,ConcurrentModificationException,ArrayIndexOutOfBoundException.
+ There are 2 types of exceptions

+- **Checked Exception(java.lang.Exception)** -> This exception forces the progarmmer to handle it at the compile time itself, until the programmer handles it, compiler wont allow to run.
+Some of Checked exceptions are FileNotFoundException, ClassNotFoundException,MethodNotFoundException, SQLException, etc.,

+- **Unchecked Exceptions(java.lang.RuntimeException)** -> These exceptions occurs at a run time, it is upto programmer whether he wants to handle this or not, if he doesnt handle it, it will lead to abnormal termination.
+Some of unchecked exceptions are ArithmeticException, NullPointerException,ArrayIndexOutOfBoundException, etc.,

 </blockquote>
 </details>